top of page

 Puma

-Rarely seen but always present, the puma is the rainforest’s most elusive predator.
+Rarely seen but always present, the puma is one of the rainforest’s most elusive predators.
 These powerful cats roam remote valleys and dense jungle, moving silently through the shadows.
 A glimpse of one in the wild is unforgettable – and for wildlife photographers, the ultimate prize of patience and persistence.

 Three-toed sloth